-The great American novelist and short story writer, Ernest Miller Hemingway, was born on July 21, 1899, in Oak Park, Illinois.
-A war veteran and foreign correspondent for international papers and magazines, Hemingway’s life and work are defined by travel, adventure, weakness, nobility, and love.
+In the canon of American writers, few are greater or have made more of an impact than novelist and short story writer, Ernest Miller Hemingway, who was born on July 21, 1899, in Oak Park, Illinois.
+Throughout his life, Hemingway was a war veteran and foreign correspondent for international papers and magazines, aside from being an avid hunter, fisher, fighter, et cetera.
+Hemingway’s life and work were defined by travel, adventure, weakness, nobility, and love.
 As an author, he created a canon of untouchable masterpieces via a prose style that was stripped, bare, and utterly novel at the time.

 10. Winner Take Nothing